hapax/hapax.github.io/assets/eratosthenes.md

 random photographs of sticks.
 But as a theoretical physicist, it's my prerogative to imagine I do.
-So, suppose my hypothetical friend in Whistler performs the experiment more carefully than I did, finding a clear shadow at solar noon on the vernal equinox and calculating a latitude of around $\theta_2 = 50.1^\circ$.
+So, suppose my hypothetical friend in Whistler performs the experiment more carefully than I did, finding a clear shadow of some stick-like object at solar noon on the vernal equinox, and calculating a latitude of $\theta_2 \approx 50.1^\circ$.
 The resulting angular difference in radians is

 $$